peytoncordero/DRI25/command-line.md

 ![A computer terminal](/images/command-line/DEC_VT100_terminal_transparent.png "Computer terminal")

-The command line was possible when computers started to size down.
-The CLI dates from the 1950s.
+The command line dates from the 1950s.
 It emerged related to teletype machines and computer terminals, which included keyboards!
-This way of HCI was much friendlier and more efficient than the punch cards.
+This way of HCI was much friendlier and more efficient than the punch cards:

+>“It allowed programmers to directly enter their programs and data into the computer, execute those programs, view the results, and make any needed corrections – all without the need for clunky keypunch machines, massive printers, and human operators.
+When personal computers began to emerge in the late 1970’s and early 1980’s, they too adopted the command line interface.” ([Watson Interactive Learning Suite Suite](http://watson.latech.edu/book/future/futureEvolving.html#))

 Looking for new ways of HCI, another user-friendly option emerged: the Graphic User Interface (GUI, pronounced "gooey").
-This is the interface we are more familiar with.
+This is the interface we are more familiar with, this is the pointing and clicking.
 In GUI, you communicate with the computer by selecting icons.

 ![A Graphic User Interface from the 1980s](/images/command-line/GUI-IBM_PC_GEM.jpg "GUI")